 The Tesla Model S is riding high as the poster child of the EV movement.
-It has just become the fastest production car in the world with the introduction of the P100D, it has the slickest self-driving system that you can actually use and it stands head and shoulders above the crowd.
+It’s the fastest production car in the world with the introduction of the P100D, it has the slickest self-driving system that you can actually use and it stands head and shoulders above the crowd.

-The Tesla Model 3 looks a bit like a Model S, it promises a good deal of the performance, all of the range and most of the technical drama that marks the Model S apart.
+The Tesla Model 3 looks a bit like a Model S, it promises a good deal of the performance, all of the range, and most of the technical drama that marks the Model S apart.
+Crucially, all at a much lower price.

 So could the biggest challenge to the Tesla Model S come from within?
 Let’s find out as we compare the Tesla Model S vs Tesla Model 3.